perdacherMartin/Pap/README.md

 The fault tolerance model with the supervision concept is great, but there is always one module which controlls all the message flow and the computation for all other nodes in a distributed system.
 This single-point of failure is still a challenge in distributed computing.

 Akka comes with two languages, Scala and Java.
 These two languages could be combined in one project.
 With the Appache-2.0 licence Akka could be used without license restriction.
-This elaboration was really fun, but there are a lot of features within Akka, which I want to discover in the future.
+This elaboration was really fun and there are a lot of features within Akka, which I want to discover in the future.